SMS-NED16/UD-ML-AZ/9_dimensionality_reduction/9_1_pca/pca_notes.md

 - Identifies and detects correlation between variables.
 If two variables are strongly correlated, they are removed from the set of features.
 - This maps or projects the features from a higher dimension to a lower dimension while still maintaining the relevance of the data for prediction/classification.
 - The intuition is to select the variables/features that are responsible for the greatest variance in the output.
+- This makes PCA an **unsupervised** model: we aren't concerned with the O/P of the dataset.
+- PCA can help us reduce our dataset to the two or threee features that help us visualize the dataset.

 ## Steps
 1. Standardize the data.